 Social Supply Chain.
-If you follow the news on the web on Supply Chain (for example by following @LogisticsMatter 😉 ), there is no way this term is new to you.
-It’s a relatively new term and there is no one single meaning.
+If you follow the news on the web on Supply Chain (for example, by following @LogisticsMatter 😉 ), there is no way this term is new to you.
+It’s a relatively new term, and there is no single meaning.

-Social Supply Chain is often referred to when parties in a Supply Chain are using Social Media like tools to communicate or gather and exchange information.
-They may use internal or external social networks, or social features added to ERP systems and other supply chain software.
+Social Supply Chain is often referred to as when parties in a Supply Chain use Social Media tools to communicate or gather and exchange information.
+They may use internal or external social networks or social features added to ERP systems and other supply chain software.
 The very nature of social networks makes them very suitable for exchanging information, collaborating, and sharing.

-There is another possible interpretation of the term Social Supply Chain, and that is a Supply Chain in which parties connect and help each other out, without there being contractual obligations to do so.
+There is another possible interpretation of the term Social Supply Chain.
+That is a Supply Chain in which parties connect and help each other out, without there being contractual obligations to do so.
 Parties participating in Social Supply Chains may have different reasons to do so.
-They may do it out of a desire to do something good and help someone, or they may participate to save cost.
-Anyhow, a few weeks ago I had the chance to meet the founder of just such a supply chain.
+They may do it out of a desire to do something good and help someone, or they may participate in saving cost.
+Anyhow, a few weeks ago, I had the chance to meet the founder of just such a supply chain.

 David Vuylsteke is the Founder of PiggyBee.com.
 The idea behind PiggyBee is based on a crowdsourced, sharing and collaborative approach which is also the basis for concepts like Couchsurfing, for a place to stay or sleep, or Peerby for sharing or borrowing items like certain tools or a compressor.